zhuoy-qc/RingDock/README.md

 🧬 RingDock
-This repository provides tools for our RingDock pipepline, focusing on pi-cation interactions (cations from protein interacts with ligand aromatic rings).
+This repository provides source code for our RingDock pipepline, focusing on pi-cation interactions (cations from protein interacts with ligand aromatic rings).
 Other pi-related interactions developing...

 ⚙️ Environment Setup
 We recommend using Conda to set up the environment.